elastic/examples/Exploring Public Datasets/donorschoose/scripts/README.md

 # Ingest Data using Python scripts

 If you want to ingest data into Elasticsearch starting with the raw data files from DonorsChoose.org, follow the instructions below.
-You will need **64GB** of memory to run the ingestion while running ES on a local machine.
 The ingestion python has been modified to manipulate the data with 8 parallel processes.
+You will need a bunch of memory.

 There are two options.
 1. There is a single script that will do everything .